Solid Waste Rates Frequently Asked Questions

-Seattle’s recyclables are collected and delivered to the Allied Recycling Center in the SODO District, where the materials are sorted and baled for marketing.
-Allied then sells the materials and ships them to recycling markets around the Northwest, the U.S. and the Pacific Rim to be used in making new products.
+Seattle’s recyclables are collected and delivered to the Republic Services Recycling Center in the SODO District, where the materials are sorted and baled for marketing.
+Republic Services then sells the materials and ships them to recycling markets around the Northwest, the U.S. and the Pacific Rim to be used in making new products.

 Although market values of the recycled commodities vary with economic conditions, the cost of collecting, processing and transporting recyclables is approximately 50 percent less per ton than the cost of shipping the material to the landfill in Arlington, Oregon where Seattle’s garbage is disposed of.

 Recycling and composting divert materials that would otherwise be landfilled to beneficial uses.
 Recycling and composting also have less environmental impact than disposal, because they help reduce energy use and global warming gas generation.